As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Granite magmas produce rhyolite obsidian pumice or tuff.
 Yellowstone volcano produces granitic magma.

-Thundereggs are hollow spherical rocks that form from gas bubbles in rhyolite and other volcanic rock.
+Thundereggs are hollow spherical rocks that form from gas bubbles in rhyolite and other volcanic rocks.
 They can be filled with opal, chalcedony, jasper, and agate crystals, but even if they don’t contain gemstones, they display beautiful patterns when cut open.

 They occur widely in Oregon, where a favorite rockhounding site is Whistler Springs.
 Other popular areas are White Fir Springs in the Ochoco Mountains and Succour Creek Canyon in Oregon.